-In the paper [9], the analysis of a simple and fast heuristic for finding matchings was described and analyzed with respect to randomly chosen graphs.
-(This analysis has since been extended in [3].)
-The tree approach provides an analysis of what they call "Phase 1"; in fact, Karp and Sipser provide an argument based on a similar tree argument.
+In the paper [7], the analysis of a simple and fast heuristic for finding matchings was described and analyzed with respect to randomly chosen graphs.
+The tree analysis approach can be used to provide an alternative analysis (of what they call "Phase 1").
 The details are similar to, but somewhat different than, those presented above to analyze the loss-resilient codes.
 As mentioned above, the advantage of the tree analysis is that it can be adopted to analyze a variety of distributions on the graph with little additional effort.
+For lack of space, we omit details of this analysis in this version of the paper.